DarkerArcher/interactive-rating-component/README.md

 ## Acknowledgments

 I'd like to thank my cousin, Ope.
-He really helpedme work through the javascript block I had, when working on the selection part.
+He really helpedme work through the javascript block I had, when working on the rating selection part.